-MC Dance Club - The purpose of Dance Club is to promote and encourage school spirit, develop good sportsmanship, support athletic teams and develop positive relationships in the community.
-Contact Email: russell.streuly@morton.edu
+MC Dance Club

+The purpose of the MC Dance Club is to promote and encourage school spirit, develop good sportsmanship, support athletic teams and develop positive relationships in the community.
+Contact email: russell.streuly@morton.edu

+\MC Music Club

-MC Music Club - The purpose of this club is to provide an opportunity for students to venture into the world of music.
-The club will demonstrate how music can be applied to bring good into the community and show how it can help people with personal difficulties.
-Contact Email: jessica.maxfield@morton.edu
+The purpose of this club is to provide an opportunity for students to venture into the world of music.
+The club will demonstrate how music can be applied to bring good in the community and show how it can help people with personal difficulties.
+Contact email: student.activities@morton.edu

-MC Radio Club - The purpose of the club is to broadcast both live and recorded shows from 9am-9pm Monday-Friday, provide both breaking and campus news for the community, and give students, who are interested in this field of work, productive hands on training.
-Contact Email: michelle.mohr@morton.edu
+MC Radio Club

+The purpose of the club is to broadcast live and recorded shows from 9am-9pm Monday- Friday.
+The club provides both breaking and campus news for the community, and gives students who are interested in this field of work, productive hands on training.
+Contact email: micheal.kott@morton.edu